Differences in using Exempt and No Tax adjustment methods

 [BCB:5:Third-party support:ECB]

-Note: If an employee selects exempt on the W-4 form, verify with them if you should select No tax rather than Exempt.
-Typically, the No Tax adjustment method is used.
+If an employee selects exempt on the W-4 form, verify with them if they need No Tax or Exempt.
+Typically, you use the No Tax adjustment method.

-If an employee has had earnings calculate with the incorrect setting you will need to run recalculate subject-to, see the appropriate article linked below for your scenario.
+If an employee had earnings calculate with the incorrect setting, you’ll need to run the Recalculate Subject-to tool.
+See the Related Solutions below for more information.

 Steps to duplicate